Suhana-Khan/My-First-ChatBot-With-UI/README.md

        path:localhost/phpMyAdmin
        In this you can create the database and their tables.please find the screenshot file that i have given for reference

-Step3.As shown in the screenshot refer the attribute names in the table that i have given.create it in the same way.
+Step3.
+As shown in the screenshot refer the attribute names in the table that i have given.create it in the same way.

          a.create a Database with name chatbot(you can select any name and mension it in the db.php file).